-Dionex ICS-5000 Ion Chromatography System Operator's Manual
+Dionex ICS-5000+ Ion Chromatography System Operator's Manual

-Document No. 065342 Revision 06 December 2011 © 2011 Thermo Fisher Scientific.
-All rights reserved.
+Document No. 065446 Revision 01 November 2012 © 2012 Thermo Fisher Scientific Inc. All rights reserved.

-AES, Atlas, Chromeleon, IonPac, OnGuard, and SRS are registered trademarks of Thermo Fisher Scientific, Inc. in the United States.

-Adobe, Acrobat, and Adobe Reader are registered trademarks of Adobe Systems, Incorporated in the United States and other countries.
-Windows is a registered trademark of Microsoft Corporation in the United states and other countries.
+AES, Atlas, Chromeleon, IonPac, OnGuard, and SRS are registered trademarks of Thermo Fisher Scientific Inc. in the United States.
+Acrobat, Adobe, and Adobe Reader are registered trademarks of Adobe Systems Incorporated in the United States and other countries.

-The following are registered trademarks in the United States and possibly other countries: Kel-F is a registered trademark of 3M Company, Inc. KIMWIPES is a registered trademark of Kimberly-Clark Corporation.
+The following are registered trademarks in the United States and possibly other countries: Kel-F is a registered trademark of 3M Corporation.
+KIMWIPES is a registered trademark of Kimberly-Clark Corporation.
 PharMed and Tygon are registered trademarks of Saint-Gobain Performance Plastics.
+Ultem is a registered trademark of General Electric Company.
 Ultrajet is a registered trademark of ITW Chemtronics.

 PEEK is a trademark of Victrex PLC.
-TitanHP is a trademark of Rheodyne L.L.C.
+TitanHP is a trademark of Rheodyne LLC.